Sign up for a free initial

 What should I do if my claim is denied?

-Contact a qualified workers’ compensation lawyer immediately if your claim is denied.
+Most Workers’ Compensation boards must rule on your claim within 28-30 days.
+They will often inform you of their ruling via mail, which can delay your receipt of the ruling.
+That’s why it’s important to contact a qualified Workers’ Compensation lawyer immediately if your claim is denied.
 You may have as little as 14 days to file your appeal.

 How can I learn more about my rights to Workers’ Compensation?

 Were you injured on the job in Ohio, Kentucky or Indiana and have questions about your rights to benefits?
 Or do you believe your claim for Workers’ Compensation benefits was wrongfully denied?